dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A15: DCE - Phase 1 - Multi-Select & Sorting Feature Plan
 # Date Created: Cycle 22
 # Author: AI Model
-# Updated on: C23 (Add main tree multi-select and multi-level sorting)
+# Updated on: C31 (Note buggy multi-select behavior in main tree as an active issue)

 - **Key/Value for A0:**
 - **Description:** Details the requirements for multi-selection (click, Ctrl, Shift) in both the main file tree and the "Selected Items" panel, and multi-level column sorting.